dendronhq/dendron-site/vault/dendron.topic.note-reference.md

 ![[dendron.topic.note-reference.sample#^1f1egthix10t]]

+#### Reserved Anchors

+Block references are generated automatically when you use the [[Copy Note Reference|dendron://dendron.dendron-site/dendron.topic.note-reference.commands.copy-note-ref]] command.
+You can also manually add human readable block anchors.
+If so, note that the following anchors are reserved:

+- `begin`
+- `end`

 ### Positional Reference

 A positional reference references the position of a note.
 It has a special case of [[#block-references]].